 - Pan: I suggest a stainless steel mixing bowl so that you can get a "clear" picture of what your water looks like.

 - Vice-Grips or Flathead Screwdriver: These may be handy if you don't have a handle on the drain valve of your tank.
-Most of you do but since I'm not so lucky, I thought I'd mention it.
+Most of you do, but since I'm not so lucky, I thought I'd mention it.

-How to Check Your T&P Valve
+Before You Begin: Check Your T&P Valve

-The first thing you'll want to do is check your temperature and pressure relief valve.
-(T&P) This is because if your T&P is bad, you'll want to go ahead and change it at the same time that you drain your tank if possible.
+The first thing you'll want to do is check your temperature and pressure relief valve (T&P).
+This is because if your T&P is bad, you'll want to go ahead and change it at the same time that you drain your tank if possible.

-To check your T&P valve, just slightly lift the lever on top of it (opening it all the way is not necessary) so that you can hear it hiss and produce a small amount of water from the discharge line.
-Place your pan under this line so that it can catch this small amount of water.
-Once you hear and see what you're looking for, shut the valve back down and we can get started draining the tank.
+- Once you hear and see what you're looking for, shut the valve back down and we can get started draining the tank.
 If not, you'll want to stop now so that you can just drain the tank and make the repair at the same time.

 To obtain a proper T&P replacement part, use the information provided on the rating tag mounted to the top of your valve.
 You should be able to find a suitable replacement from a local hardware or home improvement store.
 Make sure you have everything else you need to replace your T&P valve as well so you can get it all while you're there.